rickrender/ComfyUI-Vectorizer-API/README.md

 Functionality: Intelligently detects the background color by analyzing the image borders, making it perfect for automated pipelines where the background color might vary slightly between images.

 ⚙️ Installation
 Activate your venv then proceed to following these instructions:

-Clone the Repository
+1. Clone the Repository
 Navigate to your ComfyUI custom_nodes directory and clone this repository:

 cd ComfyUI/custom_nodes/
 git clone https://github.com/rickrender/ComfyUI-Vectorizer-Pack.git

-Install Python Dependencies
+2. Install Python Dependencies
 Install the required Python packages using the included requirements.txt file.

 cd ComfyUI-Vectorizer-Pack
 pip install -r requirements.txt

-Install System Dependencies (for CairoSVG)
+3. Install System Dependencies (for CairoSVG)
 The scaled_png feature relies on the Cairo graphics library.
 You must install it on your system.

-For Debian/Ubuntu you may need an alternative package:
+For Debian/Ubuntu:

 sudo apt-get update && sudo apt-get install libcairo2-dev pkg-config

 For other operating systems, please consult their package manager to install the "Cairo" library.

-Set Up API Credentials (Recommended)
+4. Set Up API Credentials (Recommended)
-Create an account at vectorizer.ai and get your keys from here: https://vectorizer.ai/account For convenience, create a file named config.json inside the ComfyUI-Vectorizer-Pack folder.
+Create an account at vectorizer.ai and get your keys from your account page.
+For convenience, create a file named config.json inside the ComfyUI-Vectorizer-Pack folder.
 Add your API keys to this file:

 {
   "api_id": "YOUR_REAL_API_ID",